BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-3/solvency-II-files/_final/Consolidated_GLs_CBs_ET_EN.pdf.md

 unbundled, the periodical charges should not be considered to be equivalent to premiums

 so they are to be projected regardless of contract boundaries.

-!
 --- Page 11 ---
 <image>
-![A text discussing the valuation of obligations for insurance and reinsurance companies with financial guarantees.
+A text discussing the valuation of obligations for insurance and reinsurance companies with financial guarantees.
 The text emphasizes considering guaranteed benefits and the time value of options and guarantees during this assessment.

 calculating the value of the obligations with the financial guarantee, insurance and reinsurance undertakings should consider in the valuation any form of guaranteed benefits stemming from the financial guarantee.
-Proper consideration of the time value of options and guarantees is relevant for this assessment.](#)
+Proper consideration of the time value of options and guarantees is relevant for this assessment.
 </image>